pravega/pravega-samples/README.md

 ## Pravega Build Instructions (Optional)

-If you have downloaded a nightly build of Pravega, you may need to generate the latest Pravega `jar` files and publish them to your local Maven repository.
 For release builds of Pravega, the artifacts will already be in Maven Central and you will not need to run this step.
+Conversely, if you have downloaded a nightly build of Pravega, you may need to generate the latest Pravega `jar` files and publish them to your local Maven repository.

 To install the Pravega libraries to your local Maven repository: